Exploring $k$ out of Top $\rho$ Fraction of Arms in Stochastic Bandits: ALGORITHMS FOR THE Q-IU PROBLEM

 \section{ALGORITHMS FOR THE Q-IU PROBLEM}

-\citet{Q-IU2017} proposed an $O(\frac{1}{\rho\epsilon^2}\log^2\frac{1}{\delta})$ sample complexity algorithm for the $k=1$ case.
-Obviously, performing it for $k$ times with $\frac{\delta}{k}$ error probability for each can solve the problem for all $k$ values.
+\citet{Q-IU2017} proposed an $O(\frac{1}{\rho\epsilon^2}\log^2\frac{1}{\delta})$ sample complexity algorithm for $k=1$.
+Performing it for $k$ times with ${\delta}/{k}$ error probability for each can solve the problem for all $k$-values.
 However, this method will yield unnecessary dependency on $\log^2{k}$.
 If we can first estimate the value of $\lambda_\rho$, we can use (CB-)AL-Q-IK to solve this problem and replace the quadratic log dependency by $\log{k}$.
-We first use LambdaEstimation to get a ``good" estimation of $\lambda_\rho$, and then use AL-Q-IK to solve the Q-IU problem.
+We first use LambdaEstimation (LE) to get a ``good" estimation of $\lambda_\rho$, and then use AL-Q-IK to solve the Q-IU problem.
+We note that this idea may perform poorly for small $k$-values as evaluating $\lambda_\rho$ can take more samples than finding several $[\epsilon,\rho]$-optimal arms.

-We first present the algorithm to estimate $\lambda_\rho$: Algorithm~\ref{AL-LambdaEstimation} LambdaEstimation.
-In this algorithm, we will call Halving \citep{Halving2010}, which finds $k$ distinct $(\epsilon, k)$-optimal arms of an $n$-sized set with probability at least $1-\delta$ by taking $O(\frac{n}{\epsilon^2}\log\frac{k}{\delta})$ samples.
-Halving$_2$ is an algorithm similar to Halving that finds (PAC) worst arms.
+We first present the algorithm LE for estimating $\lambda_\rho$ in Algorithm~\ref{AL-LambdaEstimation}.
+LE calls Halving \citep{Halving2010}, which finds $k$ distinct $(\epsilon, k)$-optimal arms of an $n$-sized set with probability at least $1-\delta$ by taking $O(\frac{n}{\epsilon^2}\log\frac{k}{\delta})$ samples.
+Halving$_2$ is modified from Halving that finds PAC worst arms (defined by adding a minus to all rewards of the arms).